regimazone/orgmastra/examples/basics/scorers/keyword-coverage/README.md

 ## Overview

-The Keyword Coverage metric evaluates how well responses include important keywords from the input.
+The Keyword Coverage Scorer evaluates how well responses include important keywords and terms from the input text.
 It analyzes:

 - Presence of key terms and concepts
 - Coverage of technical terminology